ddella/WebSocket/README.md

 # Allows to efficiently check if a message contains valid UTF-8
 npm install --save-dev utf-8-validate

+# let's terminate the container.
+We'll start it again in the next step
+exit
 ```

 4. Start the WebSocket server.